 - On 3 December 2013 the company along with other group members of Birmingham Airport Holdings Limited, provided guarantees in support of £75 million private placement senior notes issued by Birmingham Airport (Finance) plc.
-Series A senior notes of £30 million are for a period of ten years maturing on 3 December 2023 and carry a fixed interest rate of 4.472 per cent per annum. - On 30 March 2016 the company along with other group members of Birmingham Airport Holdings Limited, provided guarantees in support of £76 million private placement senior notes issued by Birmingham Airport (Finance) plc.
-The notes are for a period of twenty five years maturing on 30 March 2041 and carry a fixed interest rate of 3.8 per cent per annum - On 24 January 2019, the company, along with other group members of Birmingham Airport Holdings Limited, provided guarantees in support of £90 million private placement senior notes issued by Birmingham Airport (Finance) plc on 24 January 2019.
+Series A senior notes of £30 million are for a period of ten years maturing on 3 December 2023 and carry a fixed interest rate of 4.472 per cent per annum.
+Series B senior notes of £45m are for a period of 15 years maturing on 3 December 2028 and carry a fixed interest rate of 4.557% per annum; - On 30 March 2016 the company along with other group members of Birmingham Airport Holdings Limited, provided guarantees in support of £76 million private placement senior notes issued by Birmingham Airport (Finance) plc.
+The notes are for a period of twenty five years maturing on 30 March 2041 and carry a fixed interest rate of 3.8 per cent per annum - On 24 January 2019, the company, along with other group members of Birmingham Airport Holdings Limited, provided guarantees in support of £90 million private placement senior notes issued by Birmingham Airport (Finance) plc on 24 January

+2019.
 The senior notes are for a period of 30 years maturing 24 January 2049 and carry a fixed interest rate of 3.21 per cent per annum.

 - On 23 January 2020, the company, along with other group members of Birmingham Airport Holdings Limited, provided guarantees in support of £85 million private placement senior notes issued by Birmingham Airport (Finance) plc on 24 January 2020.
 The senior notes are for a period of 30 years maturing 24 January 2050 and carry a fixed interest rate of 2.44 per cent per annum.

 - On 21 May 2020, the company, along with other group members of Birmingham Airport Holding Limited, provided guarantees in support of £45 million private placement senior notes issued by Birmingham Airport (Finance) PLC on 21 May 2020.
 The senior notes are for a period of 30 years maturing 21 May 2050 and carry a fixed interest rate of 2.94 per cent per annum.

 - On 16 January 2019, the company along with other group members of Birmingham Airport Holding Limited, provided a guarantees to Royal Bank of Scotland plc in support of a £25 million banking facility made available to Birmingham Airport Holdings Limited.
 The facility is for a period of five years with an expiry date of 16 January 2024, with an option to extend by 2 further 12 month periods.
 At the date of signing these financial statements, the total amount of the facility has been drawn down.

 - The company, in its role as parent company to the group, has provided a statutory guarantee to certain subsidiaries for all outstanding liabilities as at 31 March 2021.

 This guarantee allows the subsidiary companies to take the audit exemption form obtaining a signed statutory audit opinion under section 479A of the Companies Act 2006.
 The subsidiaries provided with the guarantee were:

 - Birmingham Airport Air Traffic Limited;

-- Birmingham Airport Developments Limited;
+- o Birmingham Airport Developments Limited;

 - Birmingham Airport Operations Limited;

-- Birmingham Airport Services Limited;
+- o Birmingham Airport Services Limited;

-- BHX Fire and Rescue Limited;
+- o BHX Fire and Rescue Limited;

-- Euro-Hub (Birmingham) Limited; and
+- o Euro-Hub (Birmingham) Limited; and

 - First Castle Developments Limited.